Spookesites/CookiesManager/README.md

 # CookiesManager
 A JavaScript library for creating, reading, modifying and deleting cookies with ease.
 With this library, you can easily manage your website's cookies and their attributes, such as name, value, and expiration date.
 The library provides a user-friendly interface for working with cookies, making it simple and straightforward to use.

-A JavaScript library for creating, reading, modifying, and deleting cookies with ease.
-With this library, you can easily manage your website's cookies and their attributes, such as name, value, and expiration date.
-The library provides a user-friendly interface for working with cookies, making it simple and straightforward to use.

 ## Features

 - Create a cookie with a specified name, value, and number of days until expiration